-I currently live in Slovakia, I've done several artist residencies and would like to do more.
+I currently live in Canada, I've done several artist residencies and would like to do more.
 I'm genuinely concerned with climate change issues and ecology.
 I'm an intensive gardener, I was raiser by my farmer grandmother and I am tired to hear people say that the planet is fine.

 I think as artists we have a responsability to communicate through other means than information and that's why I dedicate my time to creating art that illustrates my approach to ecological issues.

 Other than that, I like dogs, the seaside, chocolate and the colour blue.

 Cello is my favorite instrument, fig my favorite fruit and peony probably my favorite flower.

 - Climate change?

 My way of coping is to make art about it.

 About the link between our western vision of happiness and our notion of success through accumulating things and its consequences for the environment.
 I make art about the melting glaciers, I made a series of drawings for Patreons christmas about endangered species, I paint landscapes I don't want to see destroyed with human constructions.

 The difficulty today is that developing a project for even a small art centre takes months.
 I did it for a science museum and between the research, the works and the catalogue, it took me about a year of work.
 I can't work full time on these projects because they also don't bring much money in but they matter to me and to the visitors.
 They inform and they can be a trigger for change.

 Access to art and culture is important, it's my belief and it's what I devote my time and energy to.